Finite-size corrections to Fermi's golden rule: I. Decay rates: A finite-time interval effect

 \subsection{Wave function at a finite time}

-$S[\text T]$ satisfies the boundary condition at T, and is determined by wave function which starts from an initial state at $t=0$ and ends at a final state at $t=\text T$.
-Kinetic energy is not a good quantum number in the wave function at a finite T. A time-dependent solution of Eq.\,$(\ref{Schroedinger})$ in the first order of $H_{int}$ that satisfies a initial condition
+An initial wave function for $S[T]$ starts from a state at $t=0$ and ends at a final state at $t = T$.
+The kinetic energy is not a good quantum number in the wave function at finite $T$.
+A time-dependent solution of Eq. \eqref{eqa7} in the first order of $H_\text{int}$ that satisfies an initial condition

 is

 where